DerivedFunction01/acct-cik/main/database_filter/document.md

 - ✅ "Cross-currency swaps manage net investment in foreign operations"
 - ❌ "The foreign investment showed strong returns" (foreign = geographic descriptor, not FX derivative)

+**New matches**: Based on context.
+- "The company is exposed to foreign interest rate fluctuations on its foreign-denominated debt.
+However, we do not have derivatives to hedge against this risk.".

 ---

 ### CP: Commodity/Physical Derivatives